epiception/SGM-Census/ReadMe.md

 SGM-Census
 ==========

-Simple CPU implementation of Semi-Global Matching using Census Transform and Hamming Distance Matching Cost
+Simple CPU implementation of Semi-Global Matching using Census Transform and Hamming Distance Matching Cost.

 ---